aaleino/todoman/README.md

 Open todo.md for editing, use default intervals (25 min work 5 min pause) Use up down right left in the menu to navitage.

-!!ISSUE: Currently the focus might be lost, just move up or down to make it visible again.!!
+!!ISSUE: Currently the focus might be lost, just move up or down to make the highlighted item visible again.!!

 	./todoman todo.md 40 10